 Licensees are permitted to implement 10 CFR 50.69 for a subset of the plant systems and structures (i.e., partial implementation) and to phase in implementation over time.
 However, the implementation, including the categorization process, must address entire systems or structures; not selected components within a system or structure.
 This required scope ensures that all system functions associated with a plant system or structure are properly identified and evaluated when determining the safety significance of individual components within a system or structure and that the entire set of components that comprise a system or structure are considered and addressed.

 System boundaries must be well defined and consistent with the categorization process.
 For example, electrically powered components will normally interface with the electric power systems through an isolation breaker.
-An isolation breaker may be a portion of the component or it may be a component in the electrical system.
+An isolation breaker may be a portion of the component, or it may be a component in the electrical system.
 The inspector should confirm that the interface is clearly defined so that all SSCs are assigned to a system.
 For components modeled in a PRA, the PRA models should properly reflect the component boundaries and interfaces used in the categorization.

-Additional guidance on system boundary definitions is included in the NRC egulatory uidance 1.201 and in the industry guidance document, NEI 00-04.
+Additional guidance on system boundary definitions is included in the NRC Regulatory Guidance 1.201 and in the industry guidance document, NEI 00-04.

 The determination of safety significance of SSCs is to be performed as part of an integrated decision-making process that integrates both risk insights and traditional engineering insights.
 The insights and varied experience of IDP members are relied on to ensure that the result reflects a comprehensive and justifiable judgment.